artyuum/router/README.md

 2. `Symfony\Component\HttpFoundation\Response $response`

-These arguments are part of the [Symfony HTTP Foundation](https://symfony.com/components/HttpFoundation) component and will help you to get more informations about the request and easily build and send a response to the client.
-Feel free to [read the docs](https://symfony.com/components/HttpFoundation) to get more informations about its usage.
+These arguments are part of the [Symfony HTTP Foundation](https://symfony.com/components/HttpFoundation) component and will help you to get more information about the request and easily build and send a response to the client.
+Feel free to [read the docs](https://symfony.com/components/HttpFoundation) to get more information about its usage.

 #### Route parameters